Hurtak/hello/README.md

   * image index and total images indicator
   * image thems checkboxes (with number of images in each category)
   * change image every x minutes?
+  * settings of age
 * rename this project
+* save stuff into localstorage
+* finish design for clock
+  * responsive design
+* finish design for age
+  * responsive design
+* finish design for calendar
+  * responsive design
+* finish design for year progress
+  * maybe get rid of this guy?
+  * responsive design
 * fade in animation - like that chrome plugin
 * remove year progress
 * image sources